eazedesign/filesheeter/README.md

 **-Delimiter Type**[^10]

-[^10]: If Delimiter Type is equals to None, Output jobs erase all delimiters and write only values like FixedLength.
+[^10]: If the Delimiter Type is equals to None, Output jobs erase all delimiters and write only values like FixedLength.

 Indicates a delimiter character that separates the record into fields.
 Select one of the following types.